Bacteroides ovatus

-Bacteroides ovatus is an anaerobic, Gram-negative, non-spore-forming rod-shaped bacterium.
+Bacteroides ovatus is a species of anaerobic, Gram-negative, non-spore-forming, rod-shaped bacteria.
 It is a typical component of the human microbiome, commonly found in the colon.
 It typically forms a beneficial relationship with the host when retained in the gut.
 Escape from this environment can cause significant pathology in many body sites.
 It is a member of the Bacteroides fragilis group, a group of the most commonly isolated Bacteroidacaea in anaerobic infections.
 The group is named after Bacteroides fragilis, the most prevalent organism in the group.

 Habitat

-As a member of the Bacteroides genus B. ovatus resides is the gastrointestinal tract of warm-blooded animals.
+As a member of the Bacteroides genus, B. ovatus resides is the gastrointestinal tract of warm-blooded animals.
 B. ovatus is considered a human adapted species due to its higher abundance in human samples compared to other mammal and avian species.
 Optimal growth conditions for the bacterium resemble those found in the intestine, a temperature of 37°C and pH of 7.